lotengdev/lotengdev-web/README.md

 # 🚀 Deployment

-The website will automaticly deployed to Github Pages using the Github Action.
+The website will be automatically deployed to Github Pages using the Github Action.

-The deployment triggered by new commits on `main` branch.
+Deployment is triggered by new commits on `main` branch.

 # ⚙ How to Contribute

 ### 1. Feature Requests

 We love hearing your ideas!
 If you have a feature request, please create a new issue and describe the feature you would like to see, including its potential benefits.

 ### 2. Contributing Code